 For the new tattoo I got on Saturday I'm doing the dry wrap method, which up til now has been my preferred way to heal.
 It gives me really good results.
 Only difference is that this artist wants me to repeat the clean/air dry/rewrap process every 4 hours for 6 full days.
 That's about 2 days longer than I normally would, but since I'm on vacation and don't have much planned I don't think that it will be a problem.

-I didn't exactly enjoy removing that first sheet of Dermalize.
+I didn't exactly enjoy removing that first sheet of tattoo wrap.
 It didn't bother me on the more finished areas but it sticks pretty good to the non tattooed skin and a good portion of the tattoo is only line work at this point.
 But I also don't enjoy removing the tape that holds the plastic wrap every 4 hours.
-Plus not having to be near a sink every 4 hours is a bonus, this was especially evident yesterday as I was travelling home from the States.
+Plus not having to be near a sink every 4 hours is a bonus, this was especially evident yesterday as I was traveling home from the States.

 So I would say that process-wise I am preferring the new way.
 But it is really the end result that counts, so I'll let you all know in 5 days how my little experiment turns out."